logan-gall/GoogleCloudAPITesting/README.md

    * Edit Substitution variables
      * Add ```_GCR_HOSTNAME``` and set the value to ```us.gcr.io```

+#### The intitail setup is complete!

+# Part 2: Further Details

 ## Programming for Endpoints
 Our typical research workflows focus on getting single results and moving on.
 This will not work in this case.
 We need to create user-focused methodology.
 Data endpoints are the way to do this!

-In Python, Flask is an easy and powerful web interface toolkit. *app.py* has a simple web interface built on flask.
+In Python, Flask is an easy and powerful web interface toolkit.
+Other applications can be made for the Google Cloud Service, but this demo uses *app.py* as the primary application. *app.py* has a simple web interface built on flask.
 It takes user input of a date, and returns values created in a dataframe of given data on the 2022 Becker UMN farms.

+You can create almost any application, though there are a couple **required features** that allow cloud to communicate with the program:
+* Web service
+* Host 0.0.0.0
+* Port 8080 is OPEN
+* Note the application name (for Docker later)
+* Note what packages/imports are necessary (for Docker later)

 ## Creating Tests
 Testing is incredibly important for any workflow.
-Given we are working on public-facing code, it is impartive to have a robust testing scheme before publishing. *todo*
+Given we are working on public-facing code, it is important to have a robust testing scheme. *todo*

 ## Docker
 Docker is a way to make our code easily run anywhere with little worry of environment errors.
+It containerizes the code so that it will run the same every time and on every compatible machine.

+For this setup, we have two **required files** to get docker working:
+* dockerfile
+* requirements.txt

+### Dockerfile
+This file creates the docker container for our applicaiton.
+This file is called during the YAML files (next section).
+For this demo, it creates a Python environment within the container and then runs *app.py* whenver the Docker container is launched.

+**Required features:**
+* Port 80 is OPEN (web interface)
+* Run the application when container is launched

+### requirements.txt
+For the Python implementaion, *requirements.txt* is called inside the dockerfile to install any necessary packages for our applicaiton to run.
+All that is in the file is a list of Python packages with version numbers.

+### Testing Docker
+We can test if the dockerfile works properly locally by running the following commands (assuming we have docker installed on local machine):
+   * ```docker build -t clouddemoname .```
+   * ```docker run -name clouddemoname -p 5001:8080 -d clouddemoname```
+   * Go to ```localhost:5001``` and see if it works properly

 ## YAML
 YAML files are a way to execute terminal commands easily.